Cubital tunnel syndrome

 How long will I be in hospital?

 You cannot drive after your surgery.
 Please make sure you arrange for someone to take you home after your operation.
+Tell your doctor or therapist if this is a problem.

 How will I feel after my operation?